-Sóller, a beautiful historic coastal town on the island of Mallorca in Spain, is famously beautiful, culturally rich, and historically rich.
-The town sits in the valley of the Serra de Tramuntana mountains (a UNESCO World Heritage site), is often called the ‘Valley of Oranges’ (after the many citrus orchards found here that form an important part of the town’s history and economy).
+Sóller, a beautiful historic coastal town on the island of Mallorca in Spain, is famously beautiful and both culturally and historically rich.
+The town sits in the valley of the Serra de Tramuntana mountains (a UNESCO World Heritage site) and is often called the ‘Valley of Oranges’ (after the many citrus orchards found here that form an important part of the town’s history and economy).

 The Journey to Sóller

-The vintage wooden train ride from Palma to Sóller is a highlight in itself.
-The journey on this hour-long historic track, a narrow-gauge railway built in the early 1910s, takes you from Palma through the streets of the city, across farmland and then into the UNESCO World Heritage site of Serra de Tramuntana mountains.
-During the ride, the train passes through several tunnels, some near 3 km long and the views are stunning, especially from Mirador des Pujol den Banya.
+The journey to Sóller is part of the experience, and the vintage wooden train from Palma is a highlight in itself.
+This hour-long journey on a historic narrow-gauge railway, dating back to the early 1900s, takes you from Palma through the narrow streets of the city, across farmland, and then into the UNESCO World Heritage site of the Serra de Tramuntana mountains.
+Along the way, you’ll pass through a series of tunnels, some stretching nearly 3km, before emerging to some truly spectacular views, particularly at Mirador des Pujol den Banya.

 The History of the Palma to Sóller Train